 These are some foods that may promote a healthy gut.
 Each person’s microbiome is distinct, some may have an allergic reaction to certain foods while some may not.
 You may have to choose what works for you.

 - Broccoli and other greens

 Probiotics And A Healthy Gut

-As mentioned above there are various microbial species living in human gut.
+As mentioned above various microbial species are living in the human gut.
 Different bacteria perform different tasks and they collectively, maintain a healthy gut and overall health.
 Diversity of gut bacteria is key for an all healthy gut.